Troglodyne-Internet-Widgets/tCMS/Readme.md

 * media : only show media portion of the post, if any.
 * inline : show everything about the post, save for the title.

+These will be added as classes to the embedded post, so you can theme this appropriately.

 Data Models
 ===========
 * DUMMY - A JSON blob.
 Used for testing mostly, but could be handy for very small sites.